 - 13 000

 The Financial Literacy Initiative Foundation (FLI), a new participant of Global Money Week in Bulgaria this year, organized several different events to celebrate.
 The FLI Foundation developed lessons and activity methodology for younger students devoted to the savings topic of the Week and distributed it amongst the relevant schools.
 Over 1450 young students from 13 schools and educational centers from all over Bulgaria took part in a variety of lessons and activities based on the FLI Manual “To Save: How and Why”.
 They played and they “drew” their dreams, and learned how to finance them.
 The students commented that they really enjoyed the activities and now they are motivated to save wisely, to spend wisely and to fill their piggy banks to achieve their dreams.
-Some of the first graders showed an amazingly deep understanding about money, savings and setting goals.
-Furthermore, over 50 young people from Sofia University Faculty of Economics and Business Administration attended a workshop “Smart money management on the stock markets” delivered by the financial company ELANA Trading.
+Some of the first graders showed an amazingly deep understanding of money, savings and setting goals.
+Furthermore, over 50 young people from Sofia University's Faculty of Economics and Business Administration attended a workshop named “Smart money management on the stock markets” delivered by the financial company ELANA Trading.

 Junior Achievement Bulgaria also joined Global Money Week for the first time this year, and organized many different events with 27 of its partner schools and other educational institutions that implement JA’s programs and 21 other organizations.
-For instance, students in Sofia visited insurance company offices and the Bulgarian Stock Exchange, had lessons about banks with a bank officer volunteer and students from arts and sport schools spoke with financial experts.
-JA also organized three competitions during the Week: an art competition for primary students, a selfie competition for lower secondary and an essay competition for upper secondary school students.
+For instance, students in Sofia visited insurance company offices and the Bulgarian Stock Exchange, had lessons about banks with a bank officer volunteer, and students from arts and sports schools spoke with financial experts.
+JA also organized three competitions during the Week: an art competition for primary school students, a selfie competition for lower secondary and an essay competition for upper secondary school students.
 The art and essay competitions were announced on 1 March and the results were announced on 18 March.
-Moreover, a GMW media and social networks information campaign was organized to promote the Week.
+Moreover, a GMW media and social network information campaign was organized to promote the Week.
 The massive Facebook and Google AdWords campaigns exclusively targeted young people and their teachers to take part in the activities initiated by JA Bulgaria.
-In addition, a billboard campaign was launched in 15 locations in the Sofia city center.
+In addition, a billboard campaign was launched in 15 locations in Sofia's city center.
 A television interview for the Bulgarian National Television, Channel 2, was conducted by JA Bulgaria representatives during one of the events and the news was broadcast in the evening news.

 On 16 March, students from eight Bulgarian schools visited the Bulgarian Stock Exchange accompanied by representatives from the Foundation “Atanas Burov”.
 The students participated in a “Ring the Bell” ceremony and were then invited to two special lectures organized by the Bulgarian Stock Exchange – “The historic development of the capital market” and “The economic role of the capital market”.
 Representatives of Bulgarian general, business and financial media were invited to cover the ceremony.